chocolatey/choco-wiki/Troubleshooting.md

   validExitCodes= @(0, 3010, 1641)
 }

-Install-ChocolateyPackage $packageArgs # this is 100% wrong and will pass the entire hash as the first positional parameter
+Install-ChocolateyPackage $packageArgs # this is incorrect and will pass the entire hash as the first positional parameter
 #Install-ChocolateyPackage @packageArgs # is what you are looking for

 # Splatting takes the above hash and calls Install-ChocolateyPackage like this: